Estate & Legacy Intelligence

 SME Owner with Key Person Risk

-If a business owner dies without a succession plan, the business may be forced to liquidate, with no regard for staff, clients, or the surviving partner's interests.
+If a business owner dies without a succession plan, the business may be forced to liquidate — with no consideration for staff, clients, or the surviving partner's interests.
+Share transfers can trigger legal disputes, tax consequences, and business collapse within months of a founder's death.

 55–65 with Significant Assets